Prior Authorization Process

 Exigent circumstances take place when a member is suffering from a serious health condition that may jeopardize their life, health or ability to regain maximum functions, or is undergoing a current course of treatment using a non-formulary medication.

-Providers may request an expedited medication review based on exigent circumstances by contacting Health Net's PBM.
+Providers may request an expedited medication review based on exigent circumstances by contacting Pharmacy Services.
 The request must include an oral or written statement, which includes the following:

 - An exigency exists and the basis for the exigency.

 - A justification supporting the need for the non-formulary medication to treat the member's condition, including a statement that covered formulary medications on any tier would not be as effective as the non-formulary medication, or would have adverse effects.